CLASS OF 2010

 Daniel Liu retired about three years ago, and has since dedicated his time to serving as a Chinese ministry leader in a local community church.
 One of the main goals of the ministry is to serve the Chinese in our community, particularly those who have difficulties with English.
 In this ministry, he has been able teach God’s Word in Chinese.
 He has also had the opportunity to provide counseling and guidance to those facing challenges in their relationships with family and others.
 Through this ministry, he seeks to share God’s message and love through Jesus Christ with the Chinese-speaking community in Bloomington-Normal.

 Macaria Lopez loves to jog, hike, travel and spend time with family and friends.
 She is flexible, fair, open-minded and focused.
-She takes great pride in her work and never a day goes by that she is extremely appreciative of the opportunities that have been given to her.
+She takes great pride in her work and never a day goes by that she isn’t extremely appreciative of the opportunities that have been given to her.
 She is eager to become more involved in the community and can’t wait to get started!

 Jhun Medina has a voracious appetite for information.
 Knowledge is power, indeed, and Jhun seeks it through the Web, magazines and books.
 Family, honesty, and long-lasting friendships all play a key role in Jhun’s life.
 His luck in learning golf is on a par with putting humans on Mars, but he believes perseverance is the second best policy.
 His relish for gourmet food (manifested in both cooking and consuming) is paired with an affinity for fine wines.
 While listening to music is routinely a part of Jhun’s day, he wishes he had more time to actually play musical instruments.